peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

         PeterO.Numbers.EDecimal other,
         PeterO.Numbers.EContext ctx);

-Compares the mathematical values of this object and another object.In this method, negative zero and positive zero are considered equal.
+ Compares the mathematical values of this object and another object.
+In this method, negative zero and positive zero are considered equal.

  If this object or the other object is a quiet NaN or signaling NaN, this method returns a quiet NaN, and will signal a FlagInvalid flag if either is a signaling NaN.

   <b>Parameters:</b>

  * <i>other</i>: An arbitrary-precision decimal number.

  * <i>ctx</i>: An arithmetic context.
 The precision, rounding, and exponent range are ignored.
-If `HasFlags`  of the context is true, will store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+If  `HasFlags` HasFlags of the context is true, will store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null.

 <b>Return Value:</b>